Creamy Orzo Pasta is gourmet enough for special occasions but on your table in less than 25 minutes!

 I hope you’ve enjoyed following along with me on Instagram where I’ve been sharing a “week of Thanksgiving” recipes.
 If you’ve missed it, you can see all my Thanksgiving recipes at a glance or in a categorized round up post.
 I am taking the week of Thanksgiving off so I am leaving you with one more Thanksgiving recipe, this decadently delicious Mushroom Orzo Pasta.

 Out of everything I could have served you up, I am wanted to share this Orzo Pasta because it is so rich and creamy and deceptively simple to make.
-It reminds me of creamy orzo in texture without all the time and hassle.
+It reminds me of creamy risotto in texture without all the time and hassle.

 While orzo might not be a traditional Thanksgiving side, this Creamy Mushroom Orzo Pasta should be.
 It goes fabulously well with turkey and just about any other protein, and because it’s orzo instead of rice, it doesn’t get mushy but remains luxuriously creamy.